TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 ## How row operations affect a determinant

-We have seen in {numref}`Sec:DeterminantsViaCofactors` that the cofactor expansion of an $n \times n$ determinant works best using a row (or a column) with many, preferably $n-1$, zeros.
+We have seen in {numref}`Sec:DeterminantsViaCofactors` that the cofactor expansion of an $n \times n$-determinant works best using a row (or a column) with many, preferably $n-1$, zeros.
 When solving a linear system, or finding the inverse of a matrix, we have seen how to create zeros via row reduction.
 The important thing: row reducing an augmented matrix does not alter the solution(s) of the corresponding linear system.
 The next proposition describes the effects of row operations on a determinant.

 ::::::{prf:proposition} How row operations affect a determinant